 When filling out a life insurance application, you will be asked about tobacco use within a specified period, which is commonly six to 12 months.
 Any level of nicotine use during that time will classify you as a tobacco user for life insurance purposes.

-Tobacco policies are issued with a higher premium than non-smoker policies, no matter how good your health might be aside from the smoking.
-If you were a non-smoker at the time of your application, you will be issued a regular non-tobacco user policy.
+Tobacco policies are issued with a higher premium than non-smoker policies, no matter how good your health might be.
+If you were a non-smoker at the time of your application, you would be issued a regular non-tobacco user policy.

 Should you start smoking after your life insurance policy has been approved and issued, it is difficult for your insurance company to find out.
 There are some situations, however, in which you will find yourself facing some difficulty as a result.

-Most insurance companies have a time period, called the contestability period, during which your life insurance benefits can be questioned.
-If you die during that time period, there will be an investigation into the circumstances.
-If the insurance company discovers that you misrepresented anything on your application, including smoking, they can deny the claim or adjust it to allow for the premiums you should have been paying as a smoker.
+Most insurance companies have something called the contestability period, during which your life insurance benefits can be questioned.
+If you die during that time, there will be an investigation into the circumstances.
+Suppose the insurance company discovers that you misrepresented something on your application such as tobacco use.
+In that case, they can deny the claim or adjust it to allow for the premiums you should have been paying as a smoker.

-If you start smoking after having been approved for a non-smoker policy, you have technically not committed fraud, as you were in fact a non-smoker when you signed the papers.
-In the event that your death occurs from a smoking-related illness within that two-year period, however, it may be difficult for the insurance company to determine exactly when you started smoking, and there may be some suspicion of fraud.
-If there are signs of smoking for an extended period of time, your beneficiaries could lose out on the full amount of the policy benefit.
+If you start smoking after having been approved for a non-smoker policy, you have technically not committed fraud, as you were, in fact, a non-smoker when you signed the papers.
+But what if your death occurs from a smoking-related illness?
+In that case, it may be difficult for the insurance company to determine exactly when you started smoking, and there may be some suspicion of fraud.
+If there are signs you smoked for an extended period, your beneficiaries could lose out on the full amount of the policy benefit.

 How Does Vaping Affect Life Insurance?

 Vaping, or using e-cigarettes, may also affect a life insurance premium.
 Pitched as an alternative to traditional smoking, vaping involves consuming an aerosol often mixed with nicotine through an electronic device that simulates tobacco smoking.